shimingyu1026/scale-sim-v3/README.md

 Once you have installed the plugins you should be able to see them at `<path-to-virtual-env>/share/accelergy`.

 Update the `accelergy_config.yaml`.
 You can find it at `~/.config/accelergy/accelergy_config.yaml`.

-On the cluster you can find it at `/imec/users/<user-name>/.config/accelergy/accelergy_config.yaml`.
-You need to update where your estimator plugins are located after the install.
-!If you are unable to locate the file try running `accelergy -h` this should create the file at the location.
+!If you are unable to locate the file try running `accelergy` this should create the file at the location.

 ```yaml